 Note for show societies: All results from these heats must be sent to the Working Dog Activities Team at the Kennel Club within 14 days of the show date (These rules will be amended if any changes are made to Kennel Club Agility Regulations during the course of the competition year).

-Crufts Medium, Intermediate and Large Novice ABC Agility Stakes (Special)
+Crufts Medium ABC, Intermediate ABC and Large ABC Agility Stakes (Special)

 - All events will be run as a combined 1-7 class.